frosteyes/poky/documentation/ref-manual/variables.rst

          $ bitbake -c populate_sdk imagename

+   :term:`SDKIMAGE_INSTALL_COMPLEMENTARY_HARD_DEPENDS_ONLY`
+      Set to '0' to install recommended complementary packages as part of populate_sdk.
+      Used to make the clasical sdk behave like Kirkstone and earlier yocto releases.
+      Complementary recommended packages was disabled for default because of long standing bugs where RDEPENDS from -dev packages causes problems in sdk.
+Example with conflict for main openssh and dropbear packages.
+Use with caution.

    :term:`SDKMACHINE`
       The machine for which the SDK is built.
 In other words, the SDK is built such that it runs on the target you specify with the :term:`SDKMACHINE`